 How to scale up existing partnerships?

 Early this year, on the initiative of Accenture, twelve signatories looked into how existing partnerships could be scaled up to become collective solutions.
-Their proposal was to map out all the different areas of action for the sustainable integration of vulnerable people into the job market via a Collective Impact Solutions platform.
+Their proposal: facilitate and scale up the sustainable integration of vulnerable people on the job market by working together in a collective of private, public and social actors.
 Like this, individual initiatives for the employment of vulnerable people, such as Discover Your Talent or Rising You(th), are gathered in one place and it is easier for job seekers to find their way to this diverse offering.

 A group of signatories have been involved in this exercise in two ways:

-- both the available talent and companies will be available to find the project that best suits them,
+• Both the available talent and companies find the project that best suits them

-- the mentoring projects will be able to follow up their activities efficiently.
+• The mentoring projects can follow up their activities efficiently

 2. On-the-Job Training

 Some companies are constantly looking for new talent and offer job-specific training.
 There are various initiatives where companies work with social and public partners.
-With the group we look at how we can connect and upscale these initiatives.
+With the group we look at how we can connect and scale up these initiatives.

 Gathering initiatives under the umbrella of Collective Impact Solutions

 We also want to identify other initiatives that can contribute to the objectives of the collective.
 During a Change Lab on 14 September, for example, we invited all the signatories of the charter to take a closer look at the potential for concrete partnerships.
 The workshop began with the pitching of twelve interesting initiatives.
 In the second part, the digital platform Talent2Connect was presented for the first time.